spgroup/miningframework/README.md

 * This project uses [Apache Groovy](http://groovy-lang.org/).
 You have to install version 3.0.x or newer to use the framework and start mining projects.

 * For one of the implementation of the postprocessing variability point ([OutputProcessorImpl](https://github.com/spgroup/miningframework/tree/master/src/services/OutputProcessorImpl.groovy)), you also have to install [Python](https://www.python.org/) version 3.7.x or newer.
 This is needed for a script that fetches build files from Travis CI, and another script that converts collected data to a format that is used by the SOOT static analyses invoked by this instantiation.
 You may need to install dependencies for Python scripts.
 Once you have Python 3 installed, run `pip3 install -r requirements.txt` at the root of the project.
 If you don't wish to use this specific implementation of the postprocessing variability point, there is no need to install Python.

+* For one of the implementation of the postprocessing variability point ([OutputProcessorImpl](https://github.com/spgroup/miningframework/tree/master/src/services/OutputProcessorImpl.groovy)), you also need [conflict static analysis](https://github.com/spgroup/conflict-static-analysis), which implements the SOOT static analyses mentioned above.
+The  class OutputProcessorImpl basically invokes the CLI provided by the [conflict static analysis](https://github.com/spgroup/conflict-static-analysis) to execute a number of conflict static analysis algorithms.

 * If you are using Windows, you will need to install [DiffUtils](http://gnuwin32.sourceforge.net/packages/diffutils.htm) manually.
 That done, add the installation directory to PATH in your environment variables.